MinaProtocol/mina/src/app/website/posts/receipt-chain.markdown

 eat the bread, so each is anxious to get out of there.
 So, each wants to convince the grocer that their transaction was the one that went through.

-If Alice and Bob were using a heavy blockchain the answer would be clear: just have the grocer look through the transaction history on the blockchain to see which was sent.
+If Alice and Bob were using a heavy blockchain (TODO) the answer would be clear: just have the grocer look through the transaction history on the blockchain to see which was sent.
 But Alice and Bob are using Coda, where there is no history stored on the blockchain.
 How can they convince the grocer that their transaction was sent?